adscheevel/TM1py_Sample_Explore/README.md

-repositor for collaborative efforts exploring TM1Py from Cubewise
+repository for collaborative efforts exploring TM1Py from Cubewise